Skip to content

 Template Information

 The meta.template object provides details about the template being used.
+Each property maps to a specific source:

 meta.template.name